-Upon completion of the course students should master basic concepts such as
+Upon completion of the course students should master basic concepts such as use of basic sampling distributions.

-- random sampling, statistical inference and sampling distribution, and state and use basic sampling distributions. - describe the main methods of estimation and the main properties of estimators, and apply them.
+• random sampling, statistical inference and sampling distribution, and state and and apply them.
 Methods used include matching moments, percentile matching, and maximum likelihood, and properties include bias, variance, mean squared error, consistency, efficiency, and UMVUE.